Fluid Bed Dryer

 Uneven Drying:

-Issue: Some parts of the material are dried more than others.
+Some parts of the material are dried more than others.

 Remedy: Check the distribution of air or gas within the fluidization chamber.
 Adjust the air distribution plate/grid if necessary to ensure uniform airflow.